Eurooptic vortex burris nightforce sale

 AR-platform rifles can be maintenance-intensive beasts.
 They need regular inspection, cleaning, and lubrication.
 But some AR owners make the situation worse by not regularly cleaning important small parts, or by using too MUCH oily/greasy lubricants in the wrong places.
 A properly maintained and lubricated AR15 can shoot hundreds of rounds (between cleanings) without a problem.
 If you learn where (and where not) to apply lubricant, you’ll find that your AR will run more reliably and the task of cleaning the bolt, bolt carrier, and upper receiver internals will be less of a burden.

 Here we showcase videos that show how to field-strip an AR-15, inspect the key parts, clean components, and lubricate internal parts as needed.
-Along with these videos, we recommend you read the comprehensive AR-15 Gun Cleaning Clinic article on the Brownells website.
+Along with these videos, we recommend you read the comprehensive AR-15 Gun Cleaning Clinic article from the Brownells website.
 This explains in detail important procedures that the videos might only cover in a few seconds.

 If you want to keep your black rifle running smoothly and reliably, you must clean it regularly and follow the correct maintenance procedures.
 Here are five videos that explain how to properly disassemble and clean AR-platform rifles.